api-platform/docs/schema-generator/configuration.md

         # The parent class, set to false for a top level class
         parent:               null

+        # If the class is embeddable, set to true for an embeddable class
+        embeddable:           false

         # Properties of this type to use
         properties: